kdjordan/image-frontend/README.md

 ## Front End for Udacity Image Filter Project

-Simple HTML Interface that allows users to paste an image URL or upload a file from their desktop to be run through the Image filter.
+Simple HTML Interface that allows users to paste an image URL into an input and have that image filtered.
+Static Hosted in S3 bucket.

 #### How it works